denis-colliot/vcs-kotlin-converter/README.md

 This IntelliJ IDEA plugin runs the native *Convert Java File To Kotlin File* action and preserves files VCS history by committing the rename step in VCS.

-Indeed, the native action renames the files to convert which may result in loosing the entire file VCS history (e.g. git history).
+Indeed, the native action renames and transforms content of the files to convert which may result in loosing the entire file VCS history (e.g. git history).
+This plugin helps solving this annoying issue.

 # How does it work?

 For each selected Java file, the following steps are applied:
 - Rename Java file with Kotlin extension
-- Commit previous renaming step to VCS with standard commit message
+- Commit renaming step to VCS with standard commit message
 - Rename file back to Java extension

-- Run native *Convert Java File To Kotlin File* action
+Once all renaming operations are done, the plugin invokes the native *Convert Java File To Kotlin File* action on the selected files.

 # Plugin manual tests